3b/3bgl-shader/README.md

 #### Shared variables in compute shaders

-Compute shader `shared` variables are defined with `SHARED`, which tahes a name and type (including array types) as arguments
+Compute shader `shared` variables are defined with `SHARED`, which takes a name and type (including array types) as arguments

 ```Lisp
 ;; define a shared array with 256 :float elements